fluent/fluent-plugin-kafka/README.md

     $ sudo yum install gcc autoconf automake libtool snappy-devel

+This plugin supports compression codec "lz4" also.
+Install extlz4 module before you use lz4 compression.

+    $ gem install extlz4 --no-document

 #### Load balancing

 Messages will be assigned a partition at random as default by ruby-kafka, but messages with the same partition key will always be assigned to the same partition by setting `default_partition_key` in config file.